Continuing care retirement communities (CCRCs) — the continuum explained

 It works less well if your parent needs higher levels of care quickly.
 If your parent moves in and within a year needs nursing care, some of the advantages of the continuum are lost.
 Your parent hasn't built community yet.
 The move feels abrupt.
 Some families also find that assisted living in a CCRC is not as good as standalone assisted living facilities because the CCRC is focusing more on nursing care and independent living, with assisted living as an in-between that doesn't get as much attention.

 Some people prefer a CCRC because they know that as their parent declines, the care is already arranged.
 You're not searching for a nursing home when your parent is already declining.
 You're not making crisis decisions.
 The progression is planned.
-This reduces decision-making burden at the worst possible time.
-That's genuinely valuable.
+This reduces decision-making burden at the worst possible time, and that's genuinely valuable.

 The disadvantage is that you might not like the nursing section of the CCRC if that's where your parent ends up.
 You chose independent living because you liked it.
 The nursing section might be less impressive.
 Some CCRCs have better independent living and worse nursing.
 Some are decent across all levels.
 You need to evaluate the entire continuum, not just where your parent is starting.